AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Anti-Theft Discounts

-Many auto insurance providers offer auto insurance discounts for anti-theft devices.
-To lower the cost of your car insurance with anti-theft devices, look at the following providers:
+Many auto insurance providers offer auto insurance discounts for anti-theft devices, for example:

 Recap

 No one ever wants to deal with auto theft and burglary, but if you have comprehensive coverage, you won’t have to pay out of pocket for repairs or replacements, excluding your deductible.
-That’s why it’s best to get more than the minimum coverage your state requires, because, shockingly, no state thinks comprehensive coverage is essential.
+Check out our auto insurance shopping guide for help picking a full coverage insurer.

 FAQ